NunuAbuashvili/TBC_Django_Project/README.md

 - Views:
    - `store_homepage`: Displays a simple homepage message.
    - `list_products`: Returns JSON data for all products, including category info.
-   - `list_categories`: Returns JSON data for all categories, including top-level parent information.
+   - `list_categories`: Returns JSON data for all categories, including parent information.

 ### Order App
 - The Order app structure is set up, with plans for managing customer orders.